 We do not have a legal obligation to pay distributions at our initial distribution rate or at any other rate except as provided in our partnership agreement.
 Our partnership agreement requires that we distribute all of our available cash quarterly.
 Under our partnership agreement, available cash is defined to generally mean, for each fiscal quarter, cash generated from our business in excess of expenses and the amount of reserves our general partner determines is necessary or appropriate to provide for the conduct of our business, comply with applicable law, any of our debt instruments or other agreements or provide for future distributions to our unitholders for any one or more of the upcoming four quarters.
-Please read "Provisions of Our Partnership Agreement Relating to Cash Distributions" beginning on page 52.
+Please read "Provisions of Our Partnership Agreement Relating to Cash Distributions" beginning on page 55.

-If distributions on our common units are not paid with respect to any fiscal quarter at the anticipated initial distribution rate, our unitholders will not be entitled to receive such payments in the future; provided however, that holders of common units will be entitled to a preference over holders of subordinated units with respect to cash distributions at our initial distribution rate, which preference will allow holders of common units to receive deficiencies in payments of cash distributions at our initial distribution rate in subsequent quarters to the extent we have available cash to pay these deficiencies related to prior quarters, before any cash distribution is made to holders of subordinated units.
+If distributions on our common units are not paid with respect to any fiscal quarter at the initial distribution rate, our unitholders will not be entitled to receive such payments in the future except that, to the extent we have available cash in any future quarter during the subordination period in excess of the amount necessary to make cash distributions to holders of our common units at the initial distribution rate, we will use this excess available cash to pay these deficiencies related to prior quarters before any cash distribution is made to holders of subordinated units.
 Please read "Provisions of Our Partnership Agreement Relating to Cash Distributions - Subordination Period."